O-RAN Xapps Conflict Prediction Using Graph Convolutional Networks: Simulation Setup and Results

-We conducted a parametric study provided by Table~\ref{table: GCN Testing Evaluation metrics} to demonstrate the model's performance under different values of $\gamma$, where the imbalance may have a strong impact on the model's effectiveness.
+We conducted a parametric study provided by Table~\ref{table: GCN Testing Evaluation metrics} and Fig. \ref{fig: average_performance_of_GCN_in_different_setups} to demonstrate the model's performance under different values of $\gamma$, where the imbalance may have a strong impact on the model's effectiveness.

 For the balanced dataset, $\gamma$ is set to zero in the focal loss function as the classes are equally distributed.
-All the classes contribute similarly to the loss function, and the model is less likely to be biased toward the majority class.
+All classes contribute similarly to the loss function, making the model less likely to be biased toward the majority class.
 The model demonstrates remarkable performance on the balanced dataset, achieving high precision, recall, and F1 of 0.9829, 0.9818, and 0.9817, respectively.

-We evaluated the proposed model for more $\gamma$ values, spanning from 0.0 to 4.0, and computed the average performance across ten experiments.
+The performance of the proposed model was evaluated for $\gamma$ values ranging from 0.0 to 4.0, with a step size of 0.5, and the average performance was computed across ten independent experiments.
 This analysis was performed on the imbalanced datasets under investigation, as shown in Table~\ref{table: GCN Testing Evaluation metrics}.
-As the value of $\gamma$ increases, the performance metrics improve for all the datasets.
-The best performance is attained when $\gamma$ reaches 1.5 for the 40\% conflict dataset and 2.0 for the 30\%, 20\%, and 10\% conflict datasets, respectively.
-At these values, the model achieves an F1-score of 0.9930, 0.9946, 0.9908, and 0.9954, respectively.
-Afterward, the performance metrics begin to decrease.
-This reduction in performance is expected, as excessively high values of $\gamma$ cause the model to overly focus on misclassified examples, potentially leading to overfitting.
+As $\gamma$ increases, the performance metrics improve for all the datasets.
+The best performance is attained when $\gamma=1.5$ for the 40\% conflict dataset and $\gamma=2.0$ for the 30\%, 20\%, and 10\% conflict datasets; the corresponding F1-scores are 0.9930, 0.9946, 0.9908, and 0.9954, respectively.
+A greater $\gamma$ leads to degraded performance; this is expected as a larger $\gamma$ causes the model to overly focus on misclassified examples, potentially leading to overfitting.
 This, in turn, reduces the model’s ability to generalize to easier examples, resulting in a decrease in overall performance.